dmitrySheshko/replace-string-loader/README.md

     flags: "string",
     file: bool
 }
+search: a string or a regular expresion that will be found and replaced in the file.
+replace: a string for replacing.
-search - a string or a regular expresion what will find in replace in a file. replace - string to replace a match string. flags - regExp flags (g, i, m) Use if search is string and ignore if search is regExp.
+flags: regExp flags (g, i, m).
+Used if options.search is a string and ignored if options.search is a regular expresion.
-file: if true - a match result will save to a file.
+file: if true - a found result will save to the file.
 ```
 ## Usage:
-Search and replace all (flags: 'g' - global search) search text ('105px') in scss files and replace matches to a replace text ('200px').
-Result will save to a json file.
+Searching and replacing '105px' to '200px' in scss files in the example below.
+Result will be saved to a json file.
 ```
 module: {
         rules: [{